AbhishekSinghDev/cero-code/apps/cero-cli/README.md

 ## What is this?

 Cero is a CLI tool that brings AI chat capabilities directly to your terminal.
-No API keys to manage, no configuration files to mess with—just install, authenticate once, and start chatting.
+No API keys to manage, no configuration files to mess with, just install, authenticate once, and start chatting.

 ## Installation